Robi1021/c1-app-sec-moneyx/README.md

 2. Switch Cloud One Application Security rules from "Report" to "Mitigate".

 3. Follow the instructions in [exploits.md](exploits.md) again.
 Demonstrate that the exploits **no longer** work.

+## Updates (20211012)
+The C1AS agent in this container (image) now uses the new, emailbased, authentication mechanism in CloudOne.
+This allows to use regional CloudOne instances e.g in Europe